berntb/attorg/README.md

 Supported key chars commands
 ----------------------------

+The GUI is not necessary for adding tags, TODO state, priorites and level is not needed.
+You can specify that directly as in Emacs, when editing a Headline.

+Also note that there is support for underlining etc, in the normal way, but for now the Greek letters etc are not supported.

 These commands are implemented now, more or less completely.

-For now, some changes are made to "real" Emacs/Org Mode.
-E.g. Ctrl-K removes a Headline directly.
-Ctrl-Return stops editing of a block text field.
-Ctrl-space jumps to next Headline being edited.
-And so on.
+### Some changes to the normal Emacs/Org Mode:

+*  C-K,           Removes a Headline directly
+*  C-G            Stops editing (closes fields) of a Headline/Block
+*  C-Return,      As Ctrl-G, but saves any changes first
+*  C-Space,       Jumps to (next) Headline being edited

 #### Diverse: